 You can also use your cell phone to outsmart these scammers.
 Gas pumps and ATM scammers will often use Bluetooth to transmit card and PIN information.
 Turn on Bluetooth to see if there's a long string of numbers trying to connect to a device.
 If so, it's a red flag.
 However, chip technology is becoming more advanced and is making it more difficult for scammers to skim your information.

 When a scammer gets access to your bank account or personal information, you'll want to act quickly.
-That’s why you should regularly monitor your accounts so you’re immediately aware of unauthorized charges or suspicious purchases.
+You should regularly monitor your accounts, so you're immediately aware of unauthorized charges or suspicious purchases.

 You should also balance your account every month to ensure all your purchases are the ones you made.
 If anything appears out of the ordinary, contact your bank immediately to determine what you need to do to repair any potential damage or withdrawals from your accounts.